IuliiaKonovalova/school_app/README.md

 - Enrolled date;

-Underneath data box, the user will find the information on the student's attendance.
+Underneath the data box, the user will find the information on the student's attendance.

   ![Student Detail Page.
 Attendance](documentation/features/student_detail_page/student_detail_attendance.png)

-There is a sorting by date bar and a search button on the right side of the bar.
+There is sorting by date bar and a search button on the right side of the bar.
 The sorting bar has 2 datepickers, one for the start date and one for the end date.
 The sales are sorted by the start date.
 There is a button "Search" on the right side of the sorting bar. after picking dates and clicking on the "Search" button, the classes will be filtered by the dates.
 Then the user may see the summary of the results found.

   ![Student Detail Page.
 Attendance Summary](documentation/features/student_detail_page/student_detail_summary.png)

-Each class has in the attendance section has a date, name of the subject and a link to view class's details.
-If the user click on the class, he/she will be redirected to the class details page.
+Each class in the attendance section has a date, the name of the subject, and a link to view the class's details.
+If the user clicks on the class, he/she will be redirected to the class details page.

   ![Student Detail Page.
 Attendance Classes](documentation/features/student_detail_page/student_detail_page_classes.png)

-Under the table there is a navigation bar for the table.
+Under the table, there is a navigation bar for the table.
 It has a "Previous" button and a "Next" button.
 The "Previous" button will redirect the user to the previous page of the table.
 The "Next" button will redirect the user to the next page of the table.

   ![Student page.
 Navigation1](documentation/features/student_detail_page/page_navigation1.png)
   ![Student page.
 Navigation2](documentation/features/student_detail_page/page_navigation2.png)